• About Us

 • The Kumbh Mela is held in four places where Amrit is believed to have fallen from the Heavens

-• Bathing at the Confluence of the Ganga, Yamuna, and Saraswati is the most important ritual
+• Bathing at the Confluence of the Ganga, Yamuna, and Saraswati is the most important ritual.

 The Kumbh Mela is a unique festival held once every 12 years in Prayagraj, Nashik, Haridwar and Ujjain.
 The event sees millions of religious saints and sadhus, as well as people from ordinary walks of life, congregate in one place.
-Read on to find out more about how this event came about and the rituals associated with it.

 Kumbh Mel